 Our team of youth leaders is diligent to build personal relationships with our teens in which they will feel comfortable talking to us about their spiritual development.
 We encourage them in their personal devotions and help them work through difficult questions.

 We believe it is important for the youth of the church to be involved in helping the church do its ministry and in helping its members through life.
-Teens are encouraged to do this regularly through drama team, AV, meal planning, or setup/cleanup team.
+Teens are encouraged to do this regularly through AV, Super Sale, Turkey Dinner, VBS and more.
 We also participate in "life support" or service projects to give free aid to families in need within the congregation.

 Missions are different from service because the focus is to make the name of Jesus known through our actions.
 Every summer, Rush Hour forms a team and attends a weeklong mission trip to another city where we offer practical help but also practice giving our testimonies and sharing the basic truths of the gospel with people outside of the Church.
 In 2017 we were a part of local annual missions event Flower City Work Camp for the first time and as soon as it is safe, we will participate once again.